smiledelf/gaming_media_scripts/README.md

 - Write a better version of this.

+# Screenshots sorter
+A script to sort Steam screenshots into different folders based on their AppId.

+# Screenshots renamer
 What's this for?

 As far as I can tell, I wrote this to rename image files as to conform them to a common naming scheme.